PhD programme at MISU

 Syllabus and exam criteria for MISU's PhD programme

 To apply for doctoral studies at MISU, one must have a minimum of 240 university credits (ECTS) consisting of at least: 90 ECTS within meteorology, oceanography, physics or chemistry; 15 ECTS of mathematics; and 15 ECTS thesis work.
 60 ECTS must be at advanced level.
 Other qualifications might apply when one have studied abroad.

 Complete infomation about PhD studies at MISU is found in the documents below:

 Schedule: Start date 3 February 10-12, the once per week for ten more weeks, on Wednesdays (except Easter, week 13), ending 21 April.

 Schedule: Start date 29 March 2021 and end date 28 May 2021, 4 hours per week (2 on weeks with public holidays) for a total of 30 hours.

 Contact teacher: Erland Källén (email@example.com)

-Schedule: Starts immediately after summer 2021 and lectures run intensively for 2-3 weeks; contact responsible teacher for details.
+Schedule: Starts on August 2, 2021, and lectures run intensively for 2-3 weeks; contact responsible teacher for details.

 Contact teacher: Abdel Hannachi (firstname.lastname@example.org)